leilaouahrani/ArabicCGW-Dump/README.md

   - Nmae: name of the json file that will be created after generation
 - The more keywords you insert, the bigger and more precise the corpus will be

- For more information, please contact:
+ For further questions or inquiries about this code, you can contact:
  - abdennourbenhamida09@gmail.com